nomr/nifi-parcel/README.md

 # nifi-cdh
-nifi-cdh is a CDH5.x parcel and CSD for Apache's NiFi system.
+nifi-cdh is a CDH5.x parcel for Apache's NiFi system.

 ## Requirements